PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 - **Focus on your catalog** - insipartional title of the pop-up block.
 - **The text** says _Empty categories, disabled products, items that lack image or price... check the monitoring section to optimize your products management and make sure you forgot nothing._
 - **Learn more CTA** - ghost button CTA, linking to a documentation page.

+## List of empty categories section

+- **Title of the section** - includes the title and the total number in brackets of the empty categories in the webshop.
+- **Notification** - the section starts with informative blue-box notification with the information icon, with the text saying _An empty category is a category that has no product directly associated to it.
+An empty category may however contain products through its subcategories._.